cis-ds/course-site/content/homework/explore-data/index.md

 # Overview

-Due by 11:59pm CT (Chicago) on June 21st.
+Due by 11:59pm on September 6th.

 Now that you've demonstrated your software is setup, the goal of this assignment is to practice transforming and exploring data.